Munawwar/react-global-states/README.md

 Note: Actions can be async functions (yay! no thunk/saga required).

 Within the action file you can't use hooks though.
-Instead you can use getStates() to get the current states in the store.
+Instead you can use getStates() to get the current states from the store.

 ```js